-How to connect the Supabase MCP server to OpenAI Codex CLI (step-by-step)
+How to connect the Supabase MCP server to Codex and Claude CLIs (step-by-step)

-You can manage Supabase projects, branches, migrations, and logs directly from OpenAI Codex CLI by enabling Supabase’s hosted Model Context Protocol (MCP) server.
+You can manage Supabase projects, branches, migrations, and logs directly from OpenAI Codex CLI or Anthropic’s Claude Code CLI by enabling Supabase’s hosted Model Context Protocol (MCP) server.

-This setup allows Codex to interact with Supabase through structured, permissioned tools instead of ad-hoc shell commands.
-In practice, this means you can inspect projects, run migrations, execute SQL, and fetch logs without leaving Codex or Claude CLI.
+This setup allows either CLI to interact with Supabase through structured, permissioned tools instead of ad-hoc shell commands.
+In practice, this means you can inspect projects, run migrations, execute SQL, and fetch logs without leaving your CLI or giving the model unrestricted system access.

-This article shows how to connect the Supabase MCP server to Codex CLI and verify that it works.
+This article shows how to connect the Supabase MCP server to either Codex CLI or Claude CLI and verify that it works.

 What MCP enables in practice